 Questions to ask when choosing a wedding venue

 Does it fit my budget?

-The first and foremost question above all else, to ask yourself when choosing a venue for your wedding day is to decide if it works within the budget you’ve set.
-Staying within budget is important, so sticking to budget and finding a venue that you and your partner can comfortably afford is a big deal!
+The first and foremost question above all else to ask yourself when choosing a venue for your wedding day is to decide if it works within the budget you’ve set.
+Staying within budget is essential, so sticking to the budget and finding a venue that you and your partner can comfortably afford is a big deal!

 Is it available on my preferred date?

-You can’t have a wedding without some form of venue, so maintaining open communication with your chosen venue to ensure it’s available on your preferred wedding date is important, the last thing you want is to find your dream venue and find out it’s booked until well after your wedding date & won’t be available for you.
+You can’t have a wedding without some form of venue, so maintaining open communication with your chosen venue to ensure it’s available on your preferred wedding date is essential.
+The last thing you want is to find your dream venue and find out it’s booked until well after your wedding date & won’t be available for you.

-A big part of your wedding day will be the photographs you’ll take to remember the day forever, ensuring that your venue is photogenic might be important to you.
-When you do a walk through of your potential venue, have a look around at the area, take some pics with your phone for reference and to get a rough idea of how things will look.
+A big part of your wedding day will be the photographs you’ll take to remember the day forever.
+Ensuring that your venue is photogenic might be vital to you.
+When you walk through your potential venue, look around at the area, take some pics with your phone for reference, and get a rough idea of how things will look.

 What do the reviews say?

 One of the first points of reference when considering a venue you’ve come across is to check what other brides/grooms have said about the specific venue.
 Reading into the experiences of other couples that have been married at your preferred venue will give you a view into how it feels to be married there on a personal level.
 Using platforms like Google + social media are a great tool to get a look inside the experiences of other couples.

 Is it the right location?